 This set of points P has an associated Voronoi domain.
-This is a cell structure, where the interior of each 3-cell consists of the set of points in $M{[\epsilon,\infty)}$ that are closer to a specific point of P than to any other point of P. We can subdivide this cell structure into a triangulation, by subdividing each 2-cell into triangles (without introducing any new vertices) and then subdividing each 3-cell into tetrahedra by coning from the central vertex.
-This forms a triangulation of $M{[\epsilon,\infty)}$ .
+This is a cell structure, where the interior of each 3-cell consists of the set of points in $M{[\epsilon,\infty)}$ that are closer to a specific point of P than to any other point of P. We can subdivide this cell structure into a triangulation, by subdividing each 2-cell into triangles (without introducing any new vertices) and then subdividing each 3-cell into tetrahedra by coning from the point of P within it.
+This forms a triangulation of $M{[\epsilon,\infty)}$.

 One can easily find an upper bound on the number of tetrahedra in this triangulation that is a linear function of |P|, as follows.
 Each tetrahedron has one vertex that is a point in P and its opposite face is a subset of a 2-cell of the Voronoi domain.
 Thus, to obtain the required upper bound on the number of tetrahedra, it suffices to find a universal upper bound on the number of triangles in the boundary 2-sphere of each 3-cell.
-This 3-cell is centred at a point v in P. These triangles form a triangulation of the 2-sphere.
+Fix a 3-cell centred at a point v in P, and consider the triangulation on the boundary 2-sphere.
 The vertices of this triangulation are 0-cells in the Voronoi domain, which are isolated points that are equidistant from at least four points of P, one of which is v.
 So, a vertex in the 2-sphere is specified by choosing 3 other points in P, each of which is at most $\epsilon/2$ from v.
 Thus, there is a universal upper bound for the number of tetrahedra in this triangulation of $M{[\epsilon,\infty)}$ is at most $k \operatorname{Vol}(M)$ for some universal constant k > 0.
 Another useful observation is the following.